mdurc/mylang-compiler/README.md

    # only required for test suite compilation
    brew install cmake googletest
    ```
-2. Requires *Rosetta 2*.
+2. *Rosetta 2* (only required if targeting x86_64)
-    - Running your compiled Mach-O binaries on an M-series Mac natively will result in a `Bad CPU type in executable` error.
-You must install Rosetta 2, a background translation process that allows Apple Silicon to run x86_64 software:
+    - Running compiled x86_64 Mach-O binaries on an M-series Mac natively will result in a `Bad CPU type in executable` error.
+You must install Rosetta 2, a background translation process, to test x86_64 output:
    ```bash
    softwareupdate --install-rosetta --agree-to-license
    ```